Replacement Cost vs. 100% Replacement Cost (Guaranteed, Extended, or Unlimited): The Difference That Could Cost You Hundreds of Thousands

 Do not rely on what your agent told you, what the marketing brochure says, or what you think you remember from when you purchased the policy.
 Check these specific documents:

 - Your declarations page.
-This shows your Coverage A (dwelling) limit.
+This shows your dwelling limit.
 Under a standard replacement cost policy, this is your maximum payout for dwelling damage.
 See our guide on reading your declarations page.

 - Your endorsements.Look for endorsements titled “Extended Replacement Cost,” “Guaranteed Replacement Cost,” “100% Replacement Cost,” or similar language.
-The endorsement will specify the percentage above Coverage A (for extended) or confirm unlimited coverage (for guaranteed).
+The endorsement will specify the percentage above the dwelling limit (for extended) or confirm unlimited coverage (for guaranteed).

 - The loss settlement provision.
 This is in the body of your policy and controls how your payout is calculated.
 Look for language about limits, caps, and conditions for collecting full replacement cost.
 See our guide on loss settlement provisions.

-- The inflation guard endorsement.If you have one, this automatically increases your Coverage A limit periodically — but it is not the same as guaranteed replacement cost.
+- The inflation guard endorsement.If you have one, this automatically increases your dwelling limit periodically — but it is not the same as guaranteed replacement cost.
 It is a limit adjuster, not a limit eliminator.

 What to Do If You Are Underinsured